-Determine whether there are indicators of impairment of the Company's tangible, intangible and other assets.
+Determining whether there are indicators of impairment of the Company's tangible, intangible and other assets which involves management making judgements in a number of areas.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.